JiDai/marvel-comics-explorer/MEMO.md

 ## 03

-Why specitfy proptypes, What is the gain ?
+Why specify proptypes, What is the gain ?